Wellington Institute of Technology: Attempted merger with Whitireia Community Polytechnic (2011–2019)

 On 23 November 2011, the merger of both WelTec and Whitireia Community Polytechnic was approved by the Minister for Tertiary Education Steven Joyce.
 Each polytechnic would retain its individual branding and identity however operate under a shared council.
 The new council commenced on 1 January 2012.

 Discussion regarding a merger of the branding and identity of the two polytechnics followed for years after the merger of the council.
 Added financial pressure to both polytechnics helped fuel this discussion.
 In 2018, the Minister for Education Chris Hipkins announced a NZD$65 million cash injection for struggling polytechnics including WelTec and Whitireia.
 As part of this cash injection, a commissioner was issued to replace the combined council.
 In 2019, both WelTec and Whitireia announced 55 full-time equivalent jobs would be cut by the end of the year.

 Merger into Te Pūkenga (2020–present)

 On 1 April 2020, WelTec was subsumed into Te Pūkenga (New Zealand Institute of Skills & Technology) alongside 15 other national Institutes of Technology and Polytechnics (ITPs).
 The polytechnics will be considered subsidiaries of NZIST until the end of December 2022.
 The same day as the subsumption, Mark Oldershaw replaced Chris Gosling as CEO of both WelTec and Whitireia.

 In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that WelTec along with NorthTec, Western Institute of Technology at Taranaki (WITT), Whitireia New Zealand, and Tai Poutini Polytechnic (TPP) would temporarily remain with Te Pūkenga until final decisions were made in early 2026.
-On 16 July, Wel Tec and Whitireia confirmed that they would shut down their central Wellington creativity campus on 65 Dixon Street in late July 2025.
+On 16 July, WelTec & Whitireia confirmed that they would shut down their central Wellington creativity campus on 65 Dixon Street in late July 2025.

+On 1 January 2026, it was confirmed that the combined WelTec & Whitireia would remain part of Te Pukenga until 1 January 2027.